millejoh/emacs-ipython-notebook/doc/source/index.rst

   The official way to setup path is to load nXhtml_.
 * (optional) markdown-mode
 * (optional) python-mode:
-  It should work with either python.el or python-mode.el.
-  Fabian Gallina's `python.el`_ is required to use ``ein:console-open`` command.
+  It should work with either python.el or python-mode.el. `python.el`_ is required to use ``ein:console-open`` command.
 * (optional) `auto-complete.el`_
   You need to configure subpackage ``ein-ac`` to enable this feature.